OROHealth/gom-jabbar/caribou/README.md

 In short, I don't like submitting incomplete work but really really want to have at least a couple days of winter break :wink:
-I think that with just a bit more time I could have implemented the chat feature(using the db and sockets) and cleaned up the login code on the frontend side of things(so that no refresh is required and so that components update properly).
+I think that with just a bit more time I could have implemented the chat feature(using the db and sockets) ~~and cleaned up the login code on the frontend side of things(so that no refresh is required and so that components update properly).~~ done!

 The things that I would have worked on once the app was functional to make the experience more polished would have been:
 * Animations with framer motion
 * Creating an actual theme
 * Theme toggle (light/dark)
 * Other menu pages
-* Map loading optimization (when there are tons of markers only fetch and render the ones in the viewport)
+* Map loading optimization (when there are tons of markers only fetch and render the ones in the viewport) as well as implementing geohashing
 * Database indexing

 If I had to redo it I would probably have avoided the map library that I used, it caused me way more trouble than what I would have gone through by using the google api directly/ using something else completely.